Guide to Exploring the Charming Walled City of Cartagena

 However, there are different sectors, or neighborhoods within the Old City in Cartagena.
 It can come in handy to know these when dealing with taxis or asking directions.

-- Centro: The area around the Clocktower where there are lots of businesses and government offices.
+• Centro: The area around the Clocktower where there are many shops and government offices in addition to lots of hotels and restaurants.

-- San Diego: The area in the northeast corner of the Walled City that tends to be a bit quieter but is also mostly hotels and restaurants today.
+• San Diego: The area in the northeast corner of the Walled City that tends to be a bit quieter and traditionally more residential but is also mostly hotels and restaurants today.

-I’d recommend trying to learn a few main streets and routes to and from where you’re staying and landmarks like the Clocktower your first day in Cartagena, as it can be easy to get turned around in Cartagena’s Old City.
+I’d recommend trying to learn a few main streets and routes to and from where you’re staying and landmarks like the Clocktower.
+It can be easy to get turned around on the narrow streets.

 Safety in the Walled City of Cartagena